 What uses the most electricity in a home?
+How many kWh does a house use?
 We use electricity virtually every minute of every day.
 Yet few of us understand the major uses of electricity in our homes.
 By answering the simple question ‘how do we use electricity’ this post helps us understand our own electricity use.

 Before we dive into how electricity is used around the home it is worth putting household electricity use in perspective.
 Household electricity use generally makes up about a third of total electricity consumption in most developed nations.
 Using data from the European Union we can give an example of how electricity demand is split among different sectors.